MIRAI-SEC/SHIGAI/README.md

 # SHIGAI - Ransomware-Focused EDR

-SHIGAI is an open-source GitHub project that aims to provide an advanced Endpoint Detection and Response (EDR) solution specifically designed to combat ransomware attacks.
-It leverages a combination of kernel-level driver and mini-filter to intercept and monitor file system activities, enabling real-time analysis and detection of ransomware behaviors.
+SHIGAI is an open-source GitHub project that aims to provide an simple Endpoint Detection and Response solution specifically designed to combat ransomware attacks.
+It leverages a combination of windows proprietary driver called Sysmon which monitor file precesses activities, enabling real-time analysis and detection of ransomware behaviors.

 ## Key Features

-- **Kernel-Level Driver**: SHIGAI utilizes a robust kernel-level driver to gain deep visibility into file system operations, enabling efficient interception and monitoring of file-related activities.
-- **Mini-Filter**: The mini-filter component enhances the capabilities of the kernel driver by intercepting file I/O requests, allowing for real-time analysis and decision-making based on behavior patterns.
-- **Machine Learning Analysis**: SHIGAI incorporates a machine learning model that operates on a separate machine, designed to detect and identify anomalous behaviors associated with ransomware attacks.
+** Sysmon (System Monitor) is a Windows system service and device driver that provides advanced system activity logging.
+Developed by Microsoft, Sysmon is part of the Windows Sysinternals suite of utilities.
+It is designed to help system administrators, security professionals, and incident responders track and monitor detailed system activity to enhance security and aid in the detection of malicious behavior.

+Here are some of the key functionalities and features of Sysmon:

+Event Logging: Sysmon captures and logs various events and activities occurring on a Windows system.
+These events are recorded in the Windows Event Log, specifically under the "Microsoft-Windows-Sysmon" event source.

+Detailed Information: Sysmon provides detailed information about processes, network connections, file creation, registry modifications, and more.
+This level of detail can be valuable for identifying suspicious or malicious activities.

+Rule Configuration: Sysmon allows users to configure custom rules to specify what events to log.
+This enables fine-grained control over which types of activities to monitor and record.

+Digital Signatures: Sysmon can verify the digital signatures of executable files to ensure they haven't been tampered with.
+It can log events related to unsigned or improperly signed executables.

+Network Connection Monitoring: It logs information about network connections, including source and destination IP addresses and port numbers.
+This can help in identifying network-based attacks and unusual communication patterns.

+Process Creation: Sysmon logs detailed information about process creation, including the parent process, command-line arguments, and the image (executable) file path.
+This is valuable for tracking the execution of potentially malicious processes.

+Registry Activity: Registry modifications, such as changes to keys and values, are recorded by Sysmon.
+This can be useful for detecting unauthorized changes to the Windows Registry.

+File Creation and Modification: Sysmon logs events related to file creation, deletion, and modification, including the file path and hash values.
+This can assist in identifying suspicious or unauthorized file changes.

+Event Filtering: Sysmon supports event filtering, allowing users to exclude specific events or event sources from being logged, which can help reduce noise in the logs.

+Integration with SIEM: Sysmon logs can be collected and forwarded to a Security Information and Event Management (SIEM) system, where they can be correlated with other security data for analysis and alerting.

-- **Behavioral Anomaly Detection**: By employing machine learning algorithms, SHIGAI is capable of analyzing file system activities and detecting deviations from normal behavior, helping identify potential ransomware activities.
+- **Behavioral Anomaly Detection**: By monitoring the Sysmon driver, SHIGAI is capable of analyzing file system activities and detecting deviations from normal behavior, helping to identify potential ransomware activities.
-- **Real-Time Alerting**: When suspicious or malicious behavior is detected, SHIGAI promptly generates alerts, allowing security teams to respond swiftly and mitigate potential damage.
+- **Real-Time Alerting**: When suspicious or malicious behavior is detected in Sysmon , SHIGAI promptly generates alerts, allowing security teams to respond swiftly and mitigate potential damage.
 - **Scalability**: SHIGAI is designed to handle large-scale deployments, making it suitable for enterprise-level environments with a high volume of endpoints.
 - **Extensibility**: The project provides a flexible architecture that enables the addition of custom detection rules and integration with existing security solutions.

 ## How SHIGAI Works

-1. **Kernel-Level Monitoring**: SHIGAI's kernel-level driver monitors file system activities, including file creations, modifications, and deletions, as well as network-related events.
-2. **Mini-Filter Analysis**: The mini-filter intercepts file I/O requests and forwards them for analysis to the machine learning component.
-3. **Machine Learning Analysis**: The machine learning model operates on a separate machine, leveraging historical data and behavioral analysis to determine the likelihood of a file being associated with ransomware.
-4. **Behavioral Anomaly Detection**: SHIGAI compares the observed file behavior against learned patterns and identifies any anomalies or suspicious activities.
+1. **Behavioral Anomaly Detection**: SHIGAI compares the observed file behavior against learned patterns and identifies any anomalies or suspicious activities.
-5. **Real-Time Alerting**: When potential ransomware behavior is detected, SHIGAI generates alerts, providing security teams with actionable information to investigate and mitigate the threat.
+2. **Real-Time Alerting**: When potential ransomware behavior is detected, SHIGAI generates alerts, providing security teams with actionable information to investigate and mitigate the threat.

 ## Contribution Guidelines